The bishops of the Church of Ireland at a recent General Synod in Galway

 The Anglican Covenant.

-Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-This lecture, on 18 January 2016, was part of MTh Year II module, TH 8825, Anglican Studies in an Irish context.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+This lecture, on 19 January 2017, was part of MTh Year II module, TH 8825, Anglican Studies in an Irish context.